New additivity properties of the relative entropy of entanglement and its generalizations: Introduction

+We also mention that in the seminal work~\cite{rains1999bound}, the author proved that the relative entropy optimized over the set of states with positive partial transpose (REEP) is additive for the tensor product of two maximally correlated states.
+Moreover, when one state commutes with its optimizer, under some further specific conditions, additivity results can be obtained for the REEP (see Section~\ref{First class} for a more detailed discussion).
+In addition, in~\cite{miranowicz2008closed} the authors proved that the REEP is weakly additive for any two-qubit state that commutes with its optimizer.
+The latter result relies on a closed formula for the inverse problem of finding all the entangled states of a given closest separable state.
+This result was later generalized for all dimensions and number of parties in~\cite{friedland2011explicit} and in~\cite{girard2014convex} to the Rains bound and other functions of interest in quantum information theory.

-We generalize our results to the monotones based on the $\alpha$-$z$ R\'enyi relative entropies which provide a general framework to address different families of entanglement monotones.
-Notably, this family include, among many others, also the geometric measure~\cite{barnum2001monotones} and the generalized robustness of entanglement~\cite{Datta_rob2}.
-This has, for example, immediate applications in catalytic resource theories where we are interested in the additivity of the latter family of monotones for a pure state with any, not necessarily pure, catalyst state~\cite{rubboli2021fundamental}.
+We then generalize our results to the monotones based on the $\alpha$-$z$ R\'enyi relative entropies which provide a general framework to address different families of entanglement monotones.
+Notably, this family includes, among many others, also the geometric measure~\cite{barnum2001monotones} and the generalized robustness of entanglement~\cite{Datta_rob2}.